-WASHINGTON (Reuters) - U.S. Treasury Secretary Timothy Geithner believes French Finance Minister Christine Lagarde is an "exceptionally talented" candidate to lead the International Monetary Fund, the Treasury said on Thursday in a statement that stopped short of an endorsement.
+WASHINGTON (Reuters) - Treasury Secretary Timothy Geithner believes French finance minister Christine Lagarde is an "exceptionally talented" candidate to lead the International Monetary Fund, the Treasury said on Thursday in a statement that stopped short of an endorsement.

 Geithner "believes that Minister Lagarde's strong leadership skills and experience makes her an exceptionally talented candidate for IMF managing director," a Treasury spokeswoman said after the two finance ministers met.

-The spokeswoman said Geithner and Lagarde had discussed the situation in Europe, where Greece is under pressure to impose fresh austerity measures in return for a further disbursement of funds from an IMF/European Union bailout package.
+She said Geithner and Lagarde had discussed the situation in Europe, where Greece is under pressure to impose fresh austerity measures in return for a further disbursement of funds from an IMF/European Union support package.

 The U.S. Treasury is unlikely to endorse a specific candidate until the IMF board moves forward on the matter next week, but Geithner has publicly said Lagarde and Carstens are two "credible" candidates for the job.